cs2113-f23/cs2113-f23.github.io/labs/001-gitmerge.md

 12. Merge the code **from** your *new branch* **to** the *master*

-13. **Take a screenshot of the merge conflict you receive**

-> You can take a picture of terminal, which indicates that there is a merge conflict
-> You can take a picture of the `HelloWorld.java` file, which contains markings to indicate that there is a merge conflict
-> You can take a picture of both
+13. **Take a screenshot of the merge conflict you receive**.
+You can take a picture of terminal, which indicates that there is a merge conflict; You can take a picture of the `HelloWorld.java` file, which contains markings to indicate that there is a merge conflict; You can take a picture of both.

 14. **Resolve the merge conflict**